-Without question the middle of the week are the best days to visit the Epcot Food and Wine Festival.
-You want to avoid Saturday and Sunday at all cost, and sometimes Friday too.
-Monday – Thursday are you best bet to skip the crowds.
+Without question, the middle of the week are the best days to visit the Epcot Food and Wine Festival.
+You want to avoid Saturday and Sunday at all costs, and sometimes Friday too.
+Monday – Thursday are your best bet to skip the crowds.

 The Disney Food and Wine Festival in Epcot is definitely an amazing event, but there are times when it’s more enjoyable to go.
 If you go at the wrong time it can be devastating, please trust me on this one!
 So what is the best time to visit Food and Wine?

-As a general rule the best times to visit are early in the day (right at 11am), early in the week (between Monday and Thursday and a bit later into the season.
+As a general rule, the best times to visit are early in the day (right at 11:00 am or 12:00 pm ), early in the week (between Monday and Thursday and a bit later into the season.

-Even when locals are there during the week they tend to come late in the day after work, so anything after 5pm is terrible.
-It also get a bit of a frat party vibe and sometimes people get out of hand drinking, not my idea of a family vacation.
+Even when locals are there during the week they tend to come late in the day after work, so anything after 5 pm is terrible.
+It also gets a bit of a frat party vibe and sometimes people get out of hand drinking, not my idea of a family vacation.
 Avoid it like the plague.

-Obviously the earlier you go in the week the better because there are less people at Epcot Food and Wine from Monday to Thursday.
+Obviously, the earlier you go in the week the better because there are fewer people at Epcot Food and Wine from Monday to Thursday.
 Again that means less time in line for you!